 “I was wondering if you could help me with evaluating if the 5.5 Holloway Cut Adviser score for a diamond is truly an issue.
 I have seen this diamond and another diamond that scores a 3.4.
 Is there any sort of analysis you could show me on these two?”

 “In-person I really did like the one that scored a 5.5, but someone on Pricescope indicated that it means it is a leaky diamond.
 Is that really true?
 Diamonds are: GIA 1136845732 (F, VS2) and GIA 1139620716 (F, SI1).
 Thanks!!!“

 Thanks for reaching out to me, of course I’m happy to help!
-This is a subject which I think will benefit lots of people, so I’m going to respond via blog post, so that you can walk through these diamonds with me and follow along with my thought process.
+This is a subject that I think will benefit lots of people, so I’m going to respond via a blog post.
+That way you’ll be able to walk through these diamonds with me and follow along with my thought process.
 So obviously the first thing that I need to do is visit GIA Report Check and download a copy of the lab reports so that we can discuss the details.

 Let’s take a moment to define a few gemological terms that we’ll be using throughout this article:

 - Brilliance is used to describe how bright our human eyes perceive a diamond to be.
 However, it is not only the amount of light return but also the perception of intensity created by the internal and external reflections of white light, as judged by looking at the diamond in a face-up position.

 - Dispersion, which is also known as “fire”, is the flashes of colored light that is created by the facets of a diamond.
 Technically these flashes of light are actually white, but our eyes break them up into colors like red, green, and blue.

 - Scintillation is the contrast that is created within a diamond by the light and dark patterns created by the facet pattern; it is also the overall sparkle effect that is created when the diamond is in motion.